Timeline of antisemitism: In Later Parts of the Bible

-The Deuterocanonical First and Second Books of the Maccabees record that Antiochus IV Epiphanes attempts to erect a statue of Zeus in Jerusalem and persecutes Jews who follow Jewish law.
+The Deuterocanonical First and Second Books of the Maccabees record that Antiochus IV Epiphanes attempts to erect a statue of Zeus in the Temple in Jerusalem and persecutes Jews who follow Jewish law, especially circumcision, sabbath and holidays and dietary laws.
 He arrests a mother and her seven sons and tries to force them to eat pork.
 When they refuse, he tortures and kills the sons one by one.
 The Talmud tells a similar story, as do 4 Maccabees and Josippon.
 The festival of Hanukkah commemorates the uprising of the Maccabees against this attempt.